kersten1/solution-tutorials/text-analysis-code-engine.md

 ### Create a job
 {: #text-analysis-code-engine-11}

 Jobs, unlike applications which react to incoming HTTP requests, are meant to be used for running container images that contain an executable designed to run one time and then exit.
 When you create a `job`, you can specify workload configuration information that is used each time the job is run.
-You can create a job from the console or with the CLI.
+Complete this task with the CLI.
+You can also complete this task from the [{{site.data.keyword.codeengineshort}} console](https://{DomainName}/codeengine/overview){: external}.

 This job will read text files from {{site.data.keyword.cos_full_notm}}, and then analyze them using the {{site.data.keyword.nlushort}} Service.
 It will need to have access to service credentials for both services.